ESPhoenix/drMD/README.md

 ```

-This example will add a position restraints to the protein atoms and
+This example will add the following restraints:
+- Position restraints to the protein atoms with a force constant of 1000 kJ/mol
-a 3 Angstrom distance restraint between the CA atoms of residues 1 and 2 of the protein
+- A 3 Angstrom distance restraint between the CA atoms of residues 1 and 2 of the protein, with a force constant of 1000 kJ/mol

 ### drMD Selection syntax